seyf97/Flight_Tracker/README.md

 # Flight_Tracker
-Tracks flights from google docs to see if there's a cheaper flight The document: https://docs.google.com/spreadsheets/d/1jUyN6Koa4EH4F2rLjUcaolG7IO4wGzbZgQ0kxgB2NnA/edit?usp=sharing
+Tracks flights from google docs to see if there's a cheaper flight.

+The document: https://docs.google.com/spreadsheets/d/1jUyN6Koa4EH4F2rLjUcaolG7IO4wGzbZgQ0kxgB2NnA/edit?usp=sharing

 Users edit the city name and the minimum cost they desire.